Cooking Up A Story (excerpt guaranteed to bring enrichment to your life!)

 My do-or-die moment.
 If this doesn’t work, what next?
 Back to same-old, same old like one more page spit out an endless copy machine of days?

 Placing her shaking hands on the floor plan and sketches lying between them, Faith straightened up and cleared her throat:

-“Miss Jordan, this is such a surprise.
-What you gave me to sample tastes amazing.
-Any more top secret recipes for me to try?
-Got a real winner on your hands.
-And I oughta’ know, seeing as I do so much traveling for the business.
+“Sweet but not overpowering.
+Sophisticated’s the term I’d use.”
+He paused and rubbed his chin in thought.
+“Might just have a real winner on your hands for choosy folks that like something different.
+And I oughta’ know, seeing as I do so much sampling for the business.
 Flavor sits on the tongue like…like… a delicate springtime butterfly on the first cherry blossom.”

 It didn’t come.

-Faith nodded then relaxed and waited for an enthusiastic ‘It’s a deal’ and his handshake.
-Pulling off his rimless glasses, Tommy stepped back to look at her covertly.
+Pulling off his rimless glasses, Tommy stepped back and began to pace.
+Faith smiled and waited for an enthusiastic ‘It’s a deal’ and his handshake.
 There was a long pause.
-“I’d say your project’s a go, however…"
+“I’d say your project’s a go, however…

 I knew it.